sisoe24/ProfileInspector/README.md

 > Because Nuke 11 uses an early version of PySide2, future compatibility is not a guarantee.

-While it should work the same on all platforms, it has been currently tested only for:
+While it should work the same on all platforms, it has been currently only tested on:

 - Linux:
   - Ubuntu 21.04
+  - CentOS 8
 - MacOS:
   - Mojave 10.14.06
   - Catalina 10.15.06